EER and SEER both measure the energy efficiency of HVAC devices such as air conditioners and heat pumps.

 EER = ‘Energy Efficiency Ratio’ measures energy efficiency at 100% cooling load, 50% humidity, and 95F to 80F temperature difference.

-Here is the most universal EER to SEER converter.
-Just input the EER rating and you’ll get the SEER rating.
+Here is a universal EER to SEER converter.
+Just input the EER rating, and you’ll get the SEER rating.
 If you need to convert SEER to EER, you can check the SEER to EER converter here.

 Inversely, if you have SEER and would like to calculate EER, you can use this SEER to EER calculator.